expresspigeon/blog/src/content/kb/transactional/transactional-send.md

-reply_to           Yes                    Email address tp reply to from               Yes                    From name, such as your name or name of your organization subject            Yes                    Email message subject merge_fields       `No`                   Values for merge fields headers            `No`                   Custom headers view_online        `No`                   Generates online version of sent message.
+reply_to           Yes                    Email address tp reply to from               Yes                    From name, such as your name or name of your organization subject            Yes                    Email message subject reply_name         `No`                   Name for 'Reply-To' email field, defaults to 'from' from_address       `No`                   Email for 'From' email field, defaults to 'reply_to' merge_fields       `No`                   Values for merge fields headers            `No`                   Custom headers view_online        `No`                   Generates online version of sent message.
 We will host this generated message on our servers, default is `false`